CLIMB the same mountain every day for a year and you will never experience the same day twice.

 The terrain changes again, now a sandy path following the water's edge through the dunes, beach grasses and brilliant yellow gorse of the golf course.
 The maze of tracks and paths ahead offers multiple choice, but I stick with the rough track that curves round the entirety of this strangely silent golfers' paradise, the greens now the domain of oystercatchers and pied wagtails.
 Sand martins perform aerial acrobatics above the burn.

 The noise of the incoming water below is regimented, the beach stretching as far as the eye can see.
 Some days it is fierce and grey, others a gleaming and sparkling mix of silver and blue.
 The soothing sound soon recedes, however, and as the tree cover increases so again does the chorus of birdsong.
 Chaffinch are the pin-ups bobbing along the branches.

-I catch a slight movement amongst the reeds on my left, a family of coots poking and probing for food.
-Round the corner, the water opens out to reveal a family of tufted ducks and a ragtag collection of mallard, each observing their social distancing from a lone swan.
+I catch a slight movement amongst the reeds on my left, moorhen poking and probing for food.
+Round the corner, the water opens out to reveal a family of tufted ducks and a ragtag collection of mallard and coots, each observing their social distancing from a lone swan.

 The next pond is home to a pair of nesting mute swans, the female sitting amidst a huge, hollowed out pile of vegetation which has grown exponentially over the past fortnight, the male tearing up and delivering more raw material to his partner while at the same time keeping a wary eye out for possible intruders.